My London

 My Favourite Restaurants

-My favourite cuisine right now is probably Chinese, Korean or Japanese (that region of the world).
+My favourite cuisine is Chinese, Korean or Japanese (that region of the world).
 I am a sucker for noodles, hotpot and sushi.
 Omakase is amazing for date nights, the surprise as each little detail is revealed.
-If I had to choose my last meal though, it would be pasta and cheese (truffle creamy pasta makes me wet).
+If I had to choose my last meal though, it would be pasta and cheese (which isn’t really in line with my statement about favourites but it is the ultimate comfort food).

-Japanese - Chisou.
-Roka (a gem I always forget about).
-Maru -omakase but with a fun crew.
-Niju.
+Japanese - Chisou, Roka (a gem I always forget about), Mana & Akira.

 Italian - O'ver.

 British - River Restaurant for wholesome ingredients and a lovely date.
 The Ritz because it's so quintessentially British I can't help myself.
-Hide for the wine list.
 Cloth (sexy lighting for a date).

 Cocktails - Kensington One.
 Rivoli Bar.
 Opium.
 Detective's Bar - a proper speakeasy.